NickScherer/DataWrangling.github.io/_posts/2020-04-27-Example Project.md

 3. Consistent Data
 4. Accurate Data

 Each feature was investigated and cleaned for missing values, correct data types, and consistent data.
 The only data that needed to be checked for accuracy was the "zip_code" data.
-You can find the full data cleaning notebook for each feature on my github page *[provide link to your github page here]*.
+You can find the full data cleaning notebook for each feature on my github page *[Accurate Data](https://github.com/NickScherer/example-NickScherer.github.io/blob/master/7%20-%20Accuracy.ipynb).

 As an example of my data cleaning process I'll go through detecting and cleaning missing values for the "purchase" column.